Information for Parents

 5. Read Together Every Day

-Sharing books exposes children to a rich variety of words, sounds, and ideas.
+Sharing books exposes children to a rich variety of words, sounds, and ideas, fostering their language development and expanding their understanding of the world.
 Point to pictures, ask questions, and encourage your child to join in with familiar phrases or rhymes.
-According to BookTrust (2020), children who are read to regularly develop larger vocabularies and better listening skills.
+According to BookTrust (2020), children who are read to develop larger vocabularies and better listening skills regularly.

 6. Sing Songs and Nursery Rhymes